Few people wake up one morning intending to ruin their testimony.

 Remember, Joseph was a man in his prime, single, abandoned by his family, and alone.
 Who would know?
 Why not do what everyone else does and simply give in to the temptation?

-Also read about the danger of thinking we’re smarter than God, the importance of honoring parents, and some examples of fulfilled prophecy.
+Also read about the murder of dozens of innocent babies by a jealous, paranoid king, the danger of thinking we’re smarter than God, the importance of honoring parents, and some examples of fulfilled prophecy.

 LIVING BETWEEN THE ALREADY & THE NOT YET – Part 3 Several weeks ago I started this series, “Living Between the Already and the Not Yet.”
 “The already” is who we are in Christ and have been since the day that...